diegocubillo/icai_crl_description/README.md

 # icai_crl_description
-This package contains SDFormat environments and models of ICAI's Control and Robotics Laboratory.
+This package contains SDFormat environment and robot models of ICAI's Control and Robotics Laboratory.
 They are focused on Gazebo Fortress (sdformat12).

 ## Models